sidhant293/Essential-Algorithms/System Design/URL Shortener.md

 Counter value stored in a table is a bottleneck as all the would first get value of counter and then move ahead.
 Services will not be able to perform in parallel.

+### Optimization 2

+Instead having all services get from a counter variable we can have a specified ranged counter for each service.

+We will also have a Zookeper which will contain information about global counter variable and which service has what amount of range.

+When range of a service is exhausted or a new service is to be spanned, we can give it new range and increment increment in Zookeper.

+0 can be initial value of our global counter stored in Zookeper.
+Every service can have range of 10M.

+service1 - (0-10M)

+service2- (10M-20M)

+and so on.
+Value of global variable will be incremented by 10M

 https://medium.com/@sandeep4.verma/system-design-scalable-url-shortener-service-like-tinyurl-106f30f23a82